flutter/website/src/docs/resources/platform-adaptations.md

 This article mainly covers the automatic adaptations provided by Flutter in case 1 on Android and iOS.

-For a discussion on case 2, see [#8410](https://github.com/flutter/flutter/issues/8410#issuecomment-468034023).
+For case 2, Flutter bundles the means to produce the appropriate effects of the platform conventions but does not adapt automatically when app design choices are needed.
+For a discussion, see [#8410](https://github.com/flutter/flutter/issues/8410#issuecomment-468034023).

 ## Page Navigation

 ### Navigation Transitions

-### Transition Types

-On Android, the transition is modeled after [startActivity()](https://developer.android.com/reference/android/app/Activity.html#startActivity(android.content.Intent)) which generally has one animation variant.
-On iOS,
+On Android, the default [Navigator.push](https://docs.flutter.io/flutter/widgets/Navigator/push.html) transition is modeled after [startActivity()](https://developer.android.com/reference/android/app/Activity.html#startActivity(android.content.Intent)) which generally has one bottom-up animation variant.

+On iOS, the default [Navigator.push](https://docs.flutter.io/flutter/widgets/Navigator/push.html) API produces an iOS Show/Push style transition which animates from end to start depending on the locale's RTL setting.
+The page behind the new route also parallax-slides in the same direction like in iOS.

+A separate bottom-up transition style exists when pushing a page route where [PageRoute.fullscreenDialog](https://docs.flutter.io/flutter/widgets/PageRoute-class.html) is true.
+This represents iOS's Present/Modal style transition and is typically used on fullscreen modal pages.

-### Platform-Specific Transition Animations Details
+### Platform-Specific Transition Details

 On Android, 2 page transition animation styles exist depending on your OS version.
+Pre API 28 uses a bottom-up animation that slides up and fades in.
+On API 28 and later, the bottom-up animation slides and clip-reveals up.

-On iOS, Flutter's bundled CupertinoNavigationBar and CupertinoSliverNavigationBar will automatically each of its subcomponent to its corresponding subcomponent on the next or previous page's CupertinoNavigationBar or CupertinoSliverNavigationBar when the push style transition is used.
+On iOS, Flutter's bundled CupertinoNavigationBar and CupertinoSliverNavigationBar will automatically animate each of its subcomponent to its corresponding subcomponent on the next or previous page's CupertinoNavigationBar or CupertinoSliverNavigationBar when the push style transition is used.

+### Back Navigation

+On Android, the OS back button, by default, is sent to Flutter and pops the top route of the [WidgetsApp](https://docs.flutter.io/flutter/widgets/WidgetsApp-class.html)'s Navigator.

+On iOS, an edge swipe gesture can be used to pop the top route.

 ## Scrolling